G.I. Blues: Reception and box office

 The film opened at the Victoria Theater in New York City on November 4, 1960 grossing $31,000 in its first week.
 After opening in more cities in Thanksgiving week, it reached number 2 on Varietys weekly national box office chart.
 It finished the year as the fourteenth biggest box office grossing film of the year generating $4.3 million.

 Despite critics being dismissive of the overall plot, the film was nominated for three awards in 1961: Best Soundtrack album Grammy, Grammy for Best Vocal Performance, Album, Male, and WGA Best Written Musical.

 The success of G.I.
 Blues may have been the catalyst for the formulaic films that Presley was to make for much of the 1960s.
 His next two films, Flaming Star and Wild in the Country, were more straight acting vehicles, with fewer songs and a more serious approach to the plot lines.
 However, despite Presley relishing a meatier role and enjoying the chance to act dramatically, both films were less successful at the box office than G.I.
 Blues had been, resulting in a return to the musical-comedy genre with Blue Hawaii as his next film role.
 Blue Hawaii proved to be even more profitable than G.I.
 Blues.
-Currently on Rotten Tomatoes, the film has 0% rating based on 5 critics reviews.
+On Rotten Tomatoes, the film has 0% rating based on 5 critics reviews.